-The Board Chair and CEO establishes the agenda for each Board meeting, but if the Board Chair is also the CEO, then also in consultation with the Lead Director.
+The Board Chair and CEO establish the agenda for each Board meeting, but if the Board Chair is also the CEO, then also in consultation with the Lead Director.
 Any Director may suggest adding to the agenda any matter that the Director reasonably believes should be on the agenda.

-The Board Chair and CEO, in consultation with the Lead Director, if applicable, ensures that in addition to financial reports and environmental, health and safety, social and governance matters, the agenda will include, from time-to-time in addition to matters reported by the Committees, critical nonfinancial measures such as peer comparisons, market shares, customer satisfaction, relationships with suppliers, employee training and productivity.
+The Board Chair and CEO, in consultation with the Lead Director, if applicable, ensure that in addition to financial reports and environmental, health and safety, social and governance matters, the agenda will include, from time-to-time in addition to matters reported by the Committees, critical nonfinancial measures such as peer comparisons, market shares, relationships with customers and suppliers, employee training and productivity.